-Yes, materials may be received up to two (2) weeks after the deadline date for the specific department, with the exception of the Psychology Department which will only accept materials up to one (1) week after the deadline date.
+If you are applying for fall admission and the application deadline is mid-May or earlier: Supporting documents may be received up to two weeks after the deadline date for the specific department, with the exception of the Psychology Department, which will only accept materials up to one week after the deadline date.

 Where should I send materials that cannot be submitted through the online application?

 Materials may be sent to the Office of Admissions:

 107 Low Library, MC 4303

 Only materials that an applicant is having difficulty uploading to the "Supplementary Materials" section of the online application, such as musical scores or portfolios, may be sent via mail to the Office of Admissions.
 Applicants should not send any materials to the department.